samleong123/unifi-tv-revived/README.md

 4. This playlist may not work suddenly.
 5. This playlist only contain 17 free channels.
 6. This playlist is revive version of [https://github.com/weareblahs/unifi-tv/](https://github.com/weareblahs/unifi-tv/)
-7. You will need A PC / Server with Nginx / Apache / IIS running with PHP and enabled CURL PHP function that have the same network environment with the device you would like to watch.
+7. You will need A PC / Server with Nginx / Apache / IIS or XAMPP on Windows running with PHP and enabled CURL PHP function that have the same network environment with the device you would like to watch.

 ## What's this?
 This is a m3u8 playlist file for Unifi playTV / Unifi TV.
 These links don't use normal HLS / MPEG-TS Livestreams, instead, using encrypted ones (MPEG-DASH).
 Remember, this guide is not used to bypass DRM and doesn't provide Free Links - you need your own unifi TV subscription.